Jonarzz/refactoring-katas/string-calculator/README.md

 for example `“//;\n1;2”` should return 3 where the default delimiter is ‘;’.

 The first line is optional.
 All existing scenarios should still be supported.

+### Step 5
+Calling Add with a negative number will throw an exception `“Negatives not allowed”` and the negative that was passed.
+If there are multiple negatives, show all of them in the exception message.